Breaking down barriers to climate action together

 Mapping & Inventorying Mature Forest in Conterminous USA

 Mature forests provide critical habitat for wildlife, store nationally and globally significant stocks of ecosystem carbon, and provide clean drinking water.
 It is important that we know where these forests occur and how they are managed, to help ensure they are protected and continue to provide benefits to society for generations to come.
-This project, among other things, has provided the first ever coast-to-coast, map-based assessment of mature and old-growth forests in the continental United States.
+Working with non-government and not-for-profit organisations, this project, among other things, has provided the first ever coast-to-coast, map-based assessment of mature and old-growth forests in the continental United States.

-Project Team: Dr Dominick DellaSala (Wild Heritage) , Prof Brendan Mackey (Griffith University) , Dr Patrick Norman (Griffith University) , Carly Campbell (Griffith University) , Dr Pat Comer (NatureServe) and Dr Brendan Rogers (Woodwell Climate Research Center)
+Project Team: Dr Dominick DellaSala (Wild Heritage, NGO) , Prof Brendan Mackey (Griffith University) , Dr Patrick Norman (Griffith University) , Carly Campbell (Griffith University) , Dr Pat Comer (NatureServe, NGO) and Dr Brendan Rogers (Woodwell Climate Research Center, NGO)

 Project publication: Mature and old-growth forests contribute to large-scale conservation targets in the conterminous United States